One of the most frequently asked questions we hear is, “When is the best time to control weeds in the lawn?” The answer is, “It depends.”

 First, we must determine several things:

 - Is it a broadleaf weed or grassy weed?

 - Is the weed an annual, biennal, or perennial?

-Knowing these items will help identify the weed so our next question is:
+Knowing these things will help identify the type of weed you have.
+Then, our next question is:

 - Why is it here?

 Weeds Are Very Opportunistic

 Generally speaking, weeds grow in areas of turf that are under stress, mowed too short, or in thin and bare areas.
 Where lawn grasses are not competitive, weeds creep in.

 Several practices can be put into play to reduce weed pressure and help restore the lawn to its original beauty.
 Killing weeds with weed killer is like treating the symptom rather than the disease.
 That’s why we strive to provide a natural alternative with lawn maintenance focused on cultural practices, not chemicals.

 Proper Mowing & Watering